weskerty/zeninternet-chromium/README.md

 Once installed, Transparent Zen will automatically apply transparent styles to the supported websites listed above.
 No further configuration is required.

+#### Customization
+I highly recommend darkening the browser theme slightly by right-clicking the Zen Browser Toolbar and selecting **Change Theme Colors**.
+I'm personally using the hex code **#00000066** which darkens the browser background slightly while maintaining readability.
+But of course, feel free to play around to find the best color to your liking!

 ## Contributing

 The main idea behind this project is for the community to contribute and add styles for their favorite websites, so that everyone can enjoy a fully transparent experience.